cactus-RGB/cactus-RGB/README.md

 # 👋 Hi, I'm Ibrahim Abubeker!

-- 🎓 International student at the University of North Texas
+- 🎓 Computer Science student at the University of North Texas
 - 💻 Tech Support Assistant @ HPS IT | Passionate about cybersecurity & programming
 - 🛠️ Skilled in Python, Typescript, React, and hardware troubleshooting
 - 🌍 Multilingual: Amharic, Harari, Arabic, Spanish (and learning Japanese!)
 - 🚀 Building an app to promote exploration through interactive maps
+- 🌍 President of the International Student Advisory Board (ISAB) | Also making a website for this!
 - 🤖 Interested in machine learning, AI, and cool new tech
 - 📌 Currently seeking a Summer 2025 internship